OcelotBabou/Quartz/content/2-The World/Regions/Locations/Salt Flats.md

 **History:**

-The history of the Salt Flats is largely a mystery, with various legends and theories attempting to explain their existence.
-Some believe that the flats were once a massive, ancient lake that dried up over millennia, leaving behind the salt deposits.
+The history of the Salt Flats is largely a mystery, with various legends and theories attempting to explain its existence.
+Some believe that the flats were once an ancient sea that dried up over millennia, leaving behind the salt deposits.
 Others tell tales of divine punishment, where the land was cursed to remain barren and lifeless as a reminder of past transgressions.

 **Significance:**

-For the people of Taenarius, the salt flats are essential for their continued existence.
+For the people of [[Taenarius]], the salt flats are essential for their continued existence.
 The large reserves of salt provide them ample supplies to preserve excess food gathered during the wet period.
-For most other the salt flats represent the most desolate land Siar'Morrin has to offer outside [[The Western Scar]] or [[Sceel wastelands]], a region best avoided.
+For most others the salt flats represent the most desolate land Siar'Morrin has to offer outside [[The Western Scar]] or [[Sceel wastelands]], a region best avoided.

 **Notable Features:**